-In terms of swimming pools the needs assessment has identified Chesterfield has a shortfall of swimming pool provision both in 2013 and in 2028.
-This equates to 145 sqm of water space in 2013 and by 2028, with planned population growth, this shortfall increases to 270 sq m of water).

-The Borough Council's new Queens Park Sports centre of a 25m x 8 lane pool (420 sq metres of water) and learner pool of 80 sq metres of water is very much justified and is larger than the current QPLC.
-The proposed new Queens Park Sports Centre pool will keep down the current and projected deficit in waterspace across the Borough.

-Given these findings the Council needs to protect the current quantity of swimming pool provision at the existing locations.
-The Council does not consider there is a need to provide additional waterspace/pools to meet the projected deficit and will seek to increase the capacity of the existing pools by changes in programming to provide more pool time and increase supply/capacity by these programming change.
-The new Queens Park Sports Centre pool moveable floor will offer greater flexibility in swimming pool programming to allow 2 or more activities to take place at the same time.
-This scope to increase capacity does not exist with the current Queens Park Sports Centre.

-In terms of accessibility the location and catchment areas of the Chesterfield swimming pools makes then very accessible to Chesterfield residents in both 2013 and 2028.
-The nearest pool to where most residents live is located in Chesterfield.
-For some 84% of the Chesterfield resident demand the nearest pool to where residents live is located in Chesterfield.
+- 1.106 In terms of swimming pools the needs assessment has identified Chesterfield has a shortfall of swimming pool provision both in 2013 and in 2028.
+This equates to 145 sqm of water space in 2013 and by 2028, with planned population growth, this shortfall increases to 270 sq m of water. - 1.107 The Council's new Queen's Park Sports centre of a 25m x 8 lane pool (420 sq metres of water) and learner pool of 80 sq metres of water is justified and is larger than the current Queen's Park Sports Centre provision.
+The proposed new Queen's Park Sports Centre pool will mitigate the current and projected shortfall in waterspace across the borough. - 1.108 Given these findings the Council needs to protect the current quantity of swimming pool provision at the existing locations.
+The Council does not consider there is a need to provide additional waterspace/pools to meet the projected shortfall and will seek to increase the capacity of the existing pools by changes in programming to provide more pool time and increase supply/capacity by these programming changes.
+The new Queen's Park Sports Centre pool moveable floor will offer greater flexibility in swimming programming to allow more activities to take place at the same time.
+This scope to increase capacity does not exist with the current site. - 1.109 The location and catchment areas of the Chesterfield swimming pools makes then very accessible to residents in both 2013 and 2028.
+The nearest pool to where 84% of residents live is located in Chesterfield.